-The objective function in the second numerical example is the Goldstein&Price function [8], which is shown in Figure 8 in its inverted form to ensure consistency with the maximization formulation in this paper.
+The objective function in the second numerical example is the Goldstein&Price function [4], which is shown in Figure 6 in its inverted form to ensure consistency with the maximization formulation in this paper.
 The problem domain consists of the two dimensional rectangular region $\mathcal{X} = [-2, 2] \times [-2, 2]$, which is linearly sampled to obtain a uniform grid with a 0.05 interval between sample points.
 A Gaussian kernel with variance 0.5 and 0.1 is chosen for estimating \hat{f} and \hat{e} , respectively.
 The weighted-sum method is utilized in Algorithm 1 with the weights w = [4, 2, 3].
 The search budget is chosen as 50 before stopping the algorithm (for the search space of approx. 6400 samples in the grid).
 The real global minimum (peak) of the (inverted) Goldstein&Price function is at (0, -1) and the location found by the algorithm using the 50 data points is (-0.15, -1.05).
-Figure 9 depicts the estimated function, the data points as well as the optimum found.
+Figure 7 depicts the estimated function, the data points as well as the optimum found.
 Although the real optimum value is -3 (in the inverted version) while the obtained one is -9.75, the result is still very satisfactory considering that the simple sampling scheme used and the Goldstein&Price function takes values in a range of 1 million, i.e. the error is less than 0.001 percent of the range.
-Finally, Figure 10 depicts the mean variance v and entropy \mathcal{I} of the estimated function \hat{f} on Θ at each iteration step.
+Finally, Figure 8 depicts the mean variance v and entropy \mathcal{I} of the estimated function \hat{f} on Θ at each iteration step.
+It is observed that the two quantities are closely correlated in accordance with the results in Section 4.